 Economic: Economic feasibility is reduced due to FiTs going down.
 A possible solution is the self supply, application of new technological solutions like storing, selling to adjacent areas.
 This will increase the economic viability.

-Social: Limited number (4-5) district heating systems across Great Manchester with small number of connected households, which makes it for the scheme to get running.
+Social: Limited number (4-5) district heating systems across Great Manchester with small number of connected households, which makes it difficult? for the scheme to get running.
 The different utility companies have different time planning which is causing discomfort to citizens living in constant reconstruction environment.
 Possible solution is to have the same timeline i.e. impose collaborative packing of all the utility companies.
 Another problem for community district heating large capital costs which might be in contradiction with the heat demand.

 Technical: Not all public buildings are fit to install PV on the roof.
 They might need reinforcement.
 In addition, old houses in GM are largely inefficient which makes deep retrofit of the homes very expensive (30-40 thousand pounds) with a very long paid back period.